Breaking News | Nigerian Air Force trains 200 personnel abroad

 He said the committee believed that timely funding was very important for the air force operation.

-He said the committee was willing and ready to undertake on-the-sport assessment of the situation in the various theatres to register its appreciation of the efforts of NAF.
+He said the committee was willing and ready to undertake on-the-spot assessment of the situation in the various theatres to register its appreciation of the efforts of NAF.

 “We are equally willing to give in our lives in protecting the territorial integrity of the nation,’’ Ibn’Nala said.